-As described in the table above (see "Current Law: Means by Which Donor May Make a Gift"), current law permits an individual to make an anatomical gift of all or part of the individual's body by specifying the intent to make an anatomical gift in a space provided in the individual's declaration.31 When an individual declares the intent to make an anatomical gift in the individual's declaration, the declaration serves as a document other than a will in which a declarant makes an anatomical gift, the declaration is considered as having satisfied the requirements for making an anatomical gift in a document other than a will, and the declaration is subject to the anatomical gift law to the extent the declaration specifies the intent of the individual to make an anatomical gift.

-Current law requires a printed declaration form to include a section, before the signature line, specifically designed for an individual to declare the individual's intent to make an anatomical gift.
+As described in the table above, continuing law permits an individual to make an anatomical gift of all or part of the individual's body by specifying the intent to make an anatomical gift in a space provided in the individual's declaration (a living will).29 When an individual declares the intent to make an anatomical gift in a declaration, the declaration serves as a document other than a will in which a declarant makes an anatomical gift, the declaration is considered as having satisfied the requirements for making an anatomical gift in a document other than a will, and the declaration is subject to the anatomical gift law to the extent the declaration specifies the intent of the individual to make an anatomical gift.
+A printed declaration form must include a section, before the signature line, specifically designed for an individual to declare the individual's intent to make an anatomical gift.
 The anatomical gift section of the declaration must conform substantially to the form specified in law (R.C.
 2133.07(B)).

-In addition, current law requires a printed declaration form to include a donor registry enrollment form.
-The enrollment form must be a separate page or a portion of a page that the individual can detach and send to the Bureau of Motor Vehicles (BMV) to be included in the donor registry the BMV maintains to identify people who have agreed to make anatomical gifts through a designation on the person's driver's license.
-The donor registry enrollment form must conform substantially to the form specified in law (R.C.
+Former law required a printed declaration form to include a donor registry enrollment form.
+The enrollment form had to be a separate page or a portion of a page that the individual could detach and send to the Bureau of Motor Vehicles (BMV) to be included in the donor registry maintained by the BMV.
+The donor registry enrollment form had to conform substantially to the form specified in law (R.C.
 2133.07(C)).

-The bill eliminates the requirement that the donor registry enrollment form conform substantially to the form specified in law and instead permits the form to be in any form as long as it complies with the requirements in R.C.
-2108.05(B): that is, the form must be signed by the donor or another person authorized to make the gift or, if the donor or authorized person are unable to sign, the form must be (1) witnessed and signed by at least two adults, at least one of whom is a disinterested witness, and (2) state that it has been witnessed and signed in this manner.
-The bill maintains the requirement that the form be forwarded to the BMV on completion.
+The act eliminates the requirement that the donor registry enrollment form conform substantially to the form specified in law and instead permits the form to be in any form as long as the form is signed by the donor or another person authorized to make the gift or, if the donor or authorized person is unable to sign, the form (1) is witnessed and signed by at least two adults, at least one of whom is a disinterested witness, and (2) states that it has been witnessed and signed in this manner.
+The act maintains the requirement that the form be forwarded to the BMV on completion.